EF-1 tornado leaves 3 hurt, buildings damaged along Florida Panhandle

-PENSACOLA, Fla. — Multiple buildings suffered damage when a possible tornado swept through a neighborhood near Pensacola, Florida Tuesday evening.
+PENSACOLA, Fla. — Multiple buildings suffered damage when an EF-1 tornado swept through a neighborhood near Pensacola, Florida on Tuesday evening.

 Escambia County officials told FOX Weather three people suffered injuries in the storm, with two taken to a local hospital, but the extent of their injuries was not given.
 The third person didn't need hospitalization.

-The National Weather Service office in Mobile, Alabama will send a storm survey team to the area Wednesday morning to confirm whether the storm was a tornado and its estimated strength.
+The National Weather Service office in Mobile, Alabama sent a storm survey team to the area Wednesday morning and confirmed the damage was caused by a tornado.

 Severe weather remains a threat through Wednesday in the South with NOAA’s Storm Prediction Center giving a level 2 out of 5 risk of severe weather.